VirtualBox/virtualbox/README.md

 6. Install VirtualBox python binding inside the project python environment
     ```
-    cd <virualbox-sdk-folder>/sdk/installer
+    cd /path/to/<virualbox-sdk-folder>/sdk/installer
     ```
 	and run
     ```
     python vboxapisetup.py install
     ```

-7. Return to your environment folder
+7. Return to the project folder "vboxrestapi"
 	```
-    cd <your-env-name>
+    cd /path/to/vboxrestapi
     ```

-8. Unpack the archive with the prepared code

-    The archive contains one folder "vbox_server" + the file requirements.txt.
-Extract them into your project folder (folder <your-env-name>)

 9. Install the requirements
     ```